Easy & Creamy Chicken Fricassee with Mushrooms (Gluten-Free)

 Why I Love This Chicken Fricassee Recipe Now

 As I mentioned, I used to wrinkle my nose up at fricassee.
-But learning how to make it properly – with creamy yoghurt, a lovely roux, and tender shredded chicken – changed everything.
+But learning how to make it properly – with creamy yogurt, a lovely roux, and tender shredded chicken – changed everything.
 Now, it’s one of my go-to comfort meals, especially when I’ve got leftover chicken or stock in the fridge.

-Plus, it’s a lovely chicken fricassee recipe to serve to guests who might not even realise it’s gluten- or lactose-free.
+Plus, it’s a lovely chicken fricassee recipe to serve to guests who might not even realize it’s gluten- or lactose-free.
 It’s elegant, soothing, and full of character – just like good food should be.

 Chicken Fricassee Quick Tips & Variations

-• Meal prep tip: This fricassee stores beautifully in the fridge for up to 3 days.
+- Meal prep tip: This fricassee stores beautifully in the fridge for up to 3 days.
 Reheat gently without boiling.

 I hope this version of chicken fricassee brings a little comfort and joy to your dinner table as it does mine.
-If you give it a go, don’t forget to let me know how it turned out—and tag me in your beautiful bowls on social media!
+If you give it a go, don’t forget to let me know how it turned out, and tag me in your beautiful bowls on social media!

 Fancy a Freebie?

-Subscribe for my newsletter
+Subscribe to my newsletter

 and get your FREE eBook with 7 delicious gluten-free desserts!